Psmths/windows-forensic-artifacts/execution/evtx-process-created.md

 # 4688: A new process has been created
 This event, logged to the Security channel, indicates a process was created on the system.
+It can be used to determine:

+ - Evidence of execution
+ - Executing account
+ - Process command line
+ - Process permissions

 ## Operating System Availability
  - Windows 10